mayurankv/Obsidian-Code-Styler/.github/CONTRIBUTING.md

-# Contributing to Codeblock Customizer
+# Contributing to Codeblock Styler

 Thanks for taking the time to contribute!